francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 ## TL;DR
-> **Neural Network as Gaussian Process (NNGP)**: *At initialisation, the output distribution of a neural network
-> converges to a multivariate Gaussian as its width goes to infinity.*
+> **Neural Network as Gaussian Process (NNGP)**: *At initialisation, the output distribution of a neural network (ensemble) converges to a multivariate Gaussian as its width goes to infinity.*

 In other words, in the infinite-width limit, predicting with a random neural network is the same as sampling from a specific GP.